Cozumel, Mexico Port Guide

 Top Things to Do

-• Exploring the ancient Mayan ruins of San Gervasio
+- Visit the Mayan ruins of San Gervasio.

 Typical Weather

-Cozumel enjoys a tropical climate with warm temperatures year-round, averaging between 75°F and 90°F. The best time to visit is from December to April during the dry season, while the summer months can bring humidity and occasional rain.
+Cozumel enjoys a tropical climate with warm temperatures year-round, typically ranging from the mid-70s to mid-90s°F (24-35°C).
+The best time to visit is during the dry season, from December to April, while the summer months can be hot and humid, with a higher chance of rain.

 What to Pack